paresh-deshmukh/Terraform-Apply-for-AWS-and-Vault/README.md

           pr-dir: $DIR_PATH
           # SSH private key to add to the list of keys for downloading terraform modules from the remote GitHub repository
           ssh-private-key: ${{ secrets.SSH_PRIVATE_KEY }}
+          # GitHub user handle for whom the SSH key is passed for cloning the remote repo
+          github-user: "replace-this-with-github-user-handle"
 ```